Greenfield officer credited with saving woman's life

 GREENFIELD, Ind. — A Greenfield police officer is being credited with saving a woman's life.

 Around 1:30 a.m. on Sept.
-9, Greenfield patrolman Blake Crull discovered a car flipped on its top and on fire in the 4200 block of East US 40.
+9, Greenfield Police Department Patrolman Blake Crull discovered a car flipped on its top and on fire in the 4200 block of East US 40.

 Crull ran to the vehicle and found 36-year-old Heather Fischer trapped inside and seriously injured.